-Savory Syrniki are often described as pancakes, and many recipes use lots of flour.
-As the flour increases in the recipe, the Tvorog-Syrniki flavour decreases in my opinion.
-Less flour = more flavour and keeps the unique tart of the tvorog in the syrniki.
+They are often described as pancakes, and many recipes use lots of flour.
+As the flour increases in the recipe, the Tvorog-Syrniki flavor decreases in my opinion.
+Less flour = more flavor and keeps the unique tart of the tvorog in the syrniki.

-Syrniki shouldn’t be made with Ricotta, or Creamed Cottage Cheese.
+They aren’t traditionally made with Ricotta, or Creamed Cottage Cheese, but people sometime try to substitute.
 If you cannot find Tvorog, Farmer’s Cheese or Quark, then a dry Cottage Cheese is kind of acceptable,

 Savory Syrniki (Сырники)

 Russian Syrniki, made from Tvorog or Farmers Cheese are a delicious quark cheese patty.
 Crispy on the outside, creamy on the inside, topped with sour cream.

 - 2 eggs

 - 1/4 - 1/2 cup flour*

 - 1/4 cup vegetable oil